kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 ### Closed

-- Issues that are done and don't need a followup
+- Issues that are done and don't need a follow-up
   - Issues are moved from `Done` to `Closed` by RPs

 ## Labels